 Who will operate the system?

-The system will be managed by the West Area Safety Camera Unit, who are part of Police Scotland.
+The system is managed by the West Area Safety Camera Unit, which is part of Police Scotland.